Table of Contents

 There are three main types of atolls:

-Atolls are more common in the Pacific Ocean with well-known examples like the Fiji atoll and Funafuti atoll in the Ellice Islands.
+Atolls are more common in the Pacific Ocean, with well-known examples like the Fiji atoll and Funafuti atoll in the Ellice Islands.
 The Lakshadweep Islands also have many atolls.
 In the South Pacific, atolls are often found in mid-ocean, such as in French Polynesia and the Marshall Islands.
-The Indian Ocean has atolls as well, including those in the Maldives and Seychelles.
+The Indian Ocean also features atolls, including those in the Maldives and Seychelles.

 Patch Reef